NgawangChoedenShankentsang/M323-Quizkarte/README.md

 ## Usage
 1. Clone the repository.
-2. Open the `index.html` file in your browser.
+2. Open the `index.html` file in your browser
 3. Enter the question and answer for the quiz card.
 4. Click on the `Create Quiz Card` button to create the card.
 5. To edit the card, click on the `Edit` button.